iLexGit/Attack-Log-parser/README.md

 - [ ] Ask if output to file rather than work on CLI
 - [ ] Add more stats
 - [x] Replace menu with flag options and implement *-h*
+- [ ] Add functionality to match logs againts  project
+- [ ] Create dependency to also clone [attackDB](https://github.com/iLexGit/attackDB) when cloning this project